-- the structural setup and page architecture (internal links) and all points relevant to the creation and presentation of content (headlines, images, meta data, etc.).
+- the structural setup and page architecture (internal links) and all points are relevant to the creation and presentation of content (headlines, images, metadata, etc.).

 Further very important for the tool selection are existing reporting functionalities as well as the complete crawlability of the entire domain.
-In addition, the number of feasible analyses as well as analyzable URLs must fit to the own projects.
+Besides, the number of feasible analyses, as well as analyzable URLs, must fit the own projects.

-Almost all onpage tools are a module or component of a much larger SEO tool, which has many other search engine optimization functionalities, such as keyword research, ranking and backlink analyses or numerous reporting and interface functions.
-You can get a very good overview in our comparison of SEO tools.
+Almost all onpage tools are a module or component of a much larger SEO tool, which has many other search engine optimization functionalities, such as keyword research, ranking and backlink analyses, or numerous reporting and interface functions.
+You can get a very good overview of our comparison of SEO tools.

 Due to these extended functionalities of SEO tools, a price comparison exclusively for onpage tools is difficult.
 For a pure onpage tool, you have to expect monthly costs starting at about 30 Euros/Dollars.
 For the all-rounders among the SEO tools, the monthly prices start at about 50 Euros/Dollars and can rise to several hundred euros as the range of functions increases.